patrick-llgc/Learning-Deep-Learning/paper_notes/tlnet.md

 tl;dr: Place 3D anchors inside the frustum subtended by 2D object detection as the mono baseline.
 The stereo branches reweigh feature maps based on their coherence score.

 #### Overall impression
 Pixel level depth maps are too expensive for 3DOD.
-Object level depth should be good enough.
+Object level depth should be good enough. --> this is similar to [MonoGRNet](monogrnet.md).

 The paper provides a solid mono baseline. --> this can be perhaps improved by using some huristics such as vehicle size to overcome the dense sampling of 3D anchors.